fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

     for containerd setting it to use the NVIDIA container runtime and adds the NVIDIA device plugin daemonset so it can start automatically when creating the cluster.

-2. On the same directory, create the containerd configuration file, named `config.toml.tmpl` with the following content:
+2. In the same directory, create the containerd configuration file, named `config.toml.tmpl` with the following content:

     ```toml
     [plugins.opt]